 Does financial innovation lead to real innovation?
 Evidence from financial derivatives (with Lora Dimitrova and Sapnoti Eswar) Abstract

 We investigate whether financial innovation, specifically the introduction of derivative products, spurs firms’ real innovation, measured with patent based metrics.
 Consistent with financial innovation being an important contribution to real innovation, we find that the use of financial derivatives causes firm patent production to increase.
 The main mechanism behind the relationship is improved risk management.
 Derivatives usage decreases cash flow volatility, decreasing the need for external financing, and allowing firms to expand their innovative projects.

-ETF trading and the bifurcation of liquidity (with Davidson Heath and Da Huang) Abstract
+The heterogeneous effects of passive investing on asset markets (with Davidson Heath and Da Huang) Abstract

 This paper shows that passive funds systematically underweight or omit illiquid index assets.
 As a result, ETF trading activity consumes liquidity and reduces market quality for liquid assets, but has no effect on illiquid assets.
 Focusing on the unconditional average effect of passive investing and ignoring the passive funds' index deviations underestimates the local treatment effect by up to 58%.
 Overall, the effects of passive investing on asset markets depend on how intermediaries replicate their target index.